 - There have been some improvements in the KVM and Xen hypervisor stacks in recent versions of the Linux kernel.
 To exclude performance improvements due to these changes, we tested the PV AMI with both the 2.6 and 3.14 kernels.

 - HVM AMIs are supposed to be more performant than PV AMIs in general, and to exclude the possibility of this polluting the benchmarks, we tested PV against HVM AMIs (with both on the 3.14 kernel)

-- Finally we ran the benchmarks for clusters of similar configuration with and without Enhanced Networking enabled.
+- Finally, we ran the benchmarks for clusters of similar configurations with and without Enhanced Networking enabled.

 Thus we can say with reasonable confidence that the benchmarks we obtained for Enhanced Networking are exclusive of benefits obtained by the collateral changes that we made to support it.
 For brevity, not all the benchmarks between different instance types are listed here.
 Only a few are listed – sufficient to demonstrate the benefits of the upgrades.

 |Benchmark||2.6 kernel (time in seconds)||3.14 kernel (time in seconds)||Change (%)|

 With the new 3.14 kernel, we saw ~32% improvement in TeraGen and ~5% improvement in TeraSort times.